Skip to main content

 • Type: Dropdown, Options: Vertex (Faster)/Pixel (Slower)

 Defines how the discarding is performed.
-Generally, this should be set to Vertex unless there is a good reason to use Pixel.
+Generally this should be set to Vertex which is most common among setups, unless there is a good reason to use Pixel.

 Pixel mode discards the pixels that are inside the discard UV by using the clip HLSL operation.
 This performs the discarding in the fragment shader, which is slower than Vertex mode, but is exact to UV tile edges.